- What is the Data Protection Act 2018?

 The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy, which affects those within the European Union (EU) and the European Economic Area (EEA).
 The main goal of this regulation is to give citizens and residents more control over their data and what happens to it.
 With all EU countries adhering to the same regulations, it makes business between countries a lot easier.
 All companies doing business in the EU or EEA must store personal data using pseudonymisation or full anonymisation, as well as the highest privacy settings possible.
 The data cannot be made publicly available without the customer giving prior consent.
 If a data breach occurs, businesses must report it within 72 hours of it happening in case customer data is at risk.

 Although the GDPR was adopted on 14th April 2016, it wasn’t enforced until 25th May 2018.
 Since it is a regulation, it doesn’t require a national government to decide on any legislation.
 In the UK, the Data Protection Act 2018 was granted royal assent on 23rd May 2018, which ensures alignment with the EU on data protection after Brexit.
+The Data Protection Act 2018 also tailors the UK-GDPR, the UK’s own version of the GDPR, which came into effect on January 31st, 2020.

 When it comes to IP addresses, the legal situation has been unclear for a long time.
 Recently, however, the European Court of Justice has found that it is possible to trace a link between an IP address and real personal data through an individual’s Internet provider.
 This means that IP addresses should also be treated as personal data, seeing as they can be used to create someone’s digital footprint whilst browsing online.